eliasbosco/altran-golang-PortDomainService/Readme.md

 $ docker-compose down
 ```

-[^Notice: every environments variables are set on &quot;.env&quot; file, at the project root.]:
+Notice: every environments variables are set on &quot;.env&quot; file, at the project root.

 ## Resources